Shell is an inclusive organisation and we strive to provide an experience for everyone who visits our website that is both welcoming and accessible.

 All recent versions of Windows include a magnifier, which can enlarge a portion of the screen.
 However, you may find you require fully functional magnification software.

 You can access more information about screen magnifiers in Windows 10, Windows 8.1, and Windows 7

 Users running Apple’s OS X operating systems can use the in-built Zoom feature.

 Using a screen reader

-Screen reader programs will read the content of the web page to the user.
+Screen reader programmes will read the content of the webpage to the user.